Ruth Tunstall Grant

 Ruth Tunstall Grant (1945–2017) was an African American artist, educator and activist in the San Francisco Bay Area known for her paintings, community activism, and arts advocacy.
 Her work has been featured in many invitational group exhibitions as well as solo shows at national and international venues such as Dallas Museum of Fine Art, Dallas, Texas; Rath Museum, Geneva, Switzerland; Triton Museum of Art, Santa Clara, California; San Jose Museum of Art, San Jose, California; and Los Gatos Museum of Art, Los Gatos, California.
 She had a strong focus on community service and advocacy of children’s rights and social justice in and beyond Santa Clara County.
-She established many innovative, ongoing arts programs and inspired creative activists, such as Marita Dingus.
+She established innovative, ongoing arts programs and inspired creative activists such as Marita Dingus.

 Early life and education

 Ruth Tunstall Grant was born to Dr. Lucille Hawkins Tunstall and E. H. Tunstall in Boulder, Colorado in 1945.
 Her mother was one of the first black women leads of virology at the CDC.
 Her father was a Tuskegee Airman.
 Among Grant's early memories include visits to the Detroit Institute of Art.
 "Her mother, a busy academic, often worked on weekends and dropped Tunstall Grant and her sister off at the Detroit Institute of Art on her way to work.
 The girls wandered through the collections for hours, overseen by the museum guards who recognized them from their frequent weekend visits.
 These museum experiences primed Tunstall Grant’s pursuit of art in college.”

 She received a professional certificate from the Detroit Society of Arts & Crafts Arts School in Detroit in 1965, and an Associate Degree in Art from Delta College, University Center in 1966.
 She earned her Bachelor of Fine Arts Degree in Painting and Master of Fine Arts Degree in Painting from the University of Dallas Irving (1969, 1970).

 As an undergraduate in 1969, New York curator Henri Ghent included her in Ten Afro-American Artists, an exhibition of paintings and drawings at Mount Holyoke College.
 The following year she was awarded an art scholarship to Italy.